Non-Invasive-Bioelectronics-Lab/Autoencoder/README.md

     decoded_layer = autoencoder.decoder(encoded_layer).numpy()       // decoded_layer: the reconstructed EEG data (the OUTPUT of the autoencoder model)

 ****
-3. The "autoencoderCNN_final.tflite" is the converted autoencoder model for mobile/edge devices, used for TensorFlow-Lite.
+3. The "autoencoder_revision.tflite" is the converted autoencoder model for mobile/edge devices, used for TensorFlow-Lite.
 The example code for using this in Android can be found in
    "android_app" branch